fmatter/cariban_nps/docs/np-discont-slides/content/main.md

     * they are prosodically integrated afterthoughts
     * usually not translated as afterthought (!)
 * no strong evidence that even continuous coreferential elements are constituents
-    * arguments of postpositions?
     * contrast with bona fide possessive NPs
     * possible exception: incipient [DEM N] in [lg](aka), [lg](mak), [lg](yab)
-* raises questions about discontinuous constituents in general
+* raises questions about the origins and nature of discontinuous constituents in general